-Any interested party may request an oral hearing at any stage of the investigation in accordance with Section 5 of the ADR, provided that the party indicates reasons for not relying on written submission only.
+Any interested party may request an oral hearing at any stage of the investigation in accordance with Section 5 of the ADR, provided that the party indicates reasons for not relying on written submissions only.
 The Commission may refuse an oral hearing if granting such hearing will unduly delay the finalisation of a determination.

-Parties requesting an oral hearing shall provide the Commission with a detailed agenda for, and a detailed version, including a non-confidential version, of the information to be discussed at the oral hearing at the time of the request.
+Parties requesting an oral hearing must provide the Commission with a detailed agenda for, and a detailed version, including a non-confidential version, of the information to be discussed at the oral hearing at the time of the request.

-If the required information and arguments are not received in a satisfactory form within the time limit specified above, or if verification of the information cannot take place, the Commission may disregard the information submitted and make a finding on the basis of the facts available to it.
+If the required information is not received in a satisfactory form within the time limit specified above, or if verification of the information cannot take place, the Commission may disregard the information submitted and make a finding on the basis of the facts available to it.

-Should you have any queries, please do not hesitate to contact investigating officers, Mr Busman Makakola at telephone number +27 12 394 3380 or Mr Emmanuel Manamela at telephone number +27 12 394 3632 or at fax number +27 12 394 0518.
+Should you have any queries, please do not hesitate to contact investigating officers, Ms Regina Peta at telephone number +27 12 394 3737 or Mr Brian Same at telephone number +27 12 394 3922 or Mr Emmanuel Manamela +27 12 394 3632 or at fax number +27 12 394 0518.